k8sstormcenter/soc/README.md

 ## Run the e2e test (redis)

 Deploys the vulnerable Redis + its SBOB (user-defined ContainerProfile), fires the post-compromise stage-2 attacks, and exports.
+Should this demo not work, look at the `example` folder of the [bob repo](https://github.com/k8sstormcenter/bob) and PRs, you ll find inspiration there.

 ```bash
 ./run-redis-e2e.sh            # deploy redis -> bind SBOB -> attack-suite -> assert detections